 Upon discharge from surgery, you will be provided with post-operative analgesia and antibiotics.
 You will also be placed in a post-operative compression garment for your arms.
 Appropriate post-operative follow up is key to a good recovery.
 You will have regular review with the nursing staff, and your scars will be taped for up to 6 weeks post-operatively to optimise your scarring outcome.
 After this point, it is safe to begin gentle massage of your incisions with a scar cream.

-Once fully healed, your arms will look much thinner and firmer.
+Once fully healed, your arms will look thinner and firmer.
 There is a significant improvement in shape and contour.
-Simply put, the bingo wings will be no more.
 Proper maintenance is needed to keep the tightness in your skin, but it’s set to last for a long time.
 By maintaining a healthy weight, the surgical results should last long-term.

-A brachioplasty procedure is the most effective, long lasting treatment for patients encumbered with unsightly excess upper arm skin.
-Performed correctly, it can help to improve the confidence of patients that are embarrassed about the appearance of their arms.
+A brachioplasty procedure is the most effective, long lasting treatment for patients encumbered with excess upper arm skin.

-Considering an arm lift?
-The Lotus Institute in Southport provides excellent cosmetic, plastic and laser surgery with the help of their experienced specialist Plastic & Reconstructive surgeons and experienced and caring nursing staff.
+Considering an arm lift (brachioplasty)?
+The Lotus Institute in Southport provides excellent cosmetic, plastic and laser surgery with the help of their experienced specialist Plastic & Reconstructive surgeon and experienced and caring nursing staff.
 Contact us today!